 How To Fix A Lighter Wheel

-To fix a lighter wheel, remove the lighter from its casing, loosen the pin, tap the lighter on a rough surface to remove any old flint, and substitute with a fresh flint.
+To fix a lighter wheel, remove the lighter from its casing, loosen the pin, tap the lighter on a rough surface to remove any old flint, and substitute it with fresh flint.

 How Do You Fix A Bic Lighter?